JFritzle/TMS-to-Tiles/README.md

 ### About
 Tiles are optionally composed to an image without installed map application.
 A limited number of color-postprossing may be applied to tiles.
 In addition, tiles can be overlayed with an alpha-transparent hillshading supplied by a local tile server.
 The corresponding tile server is available at this [mapsforgesrv](https://github.com/telemaxx/mapsforgesrv) repository.

-While old *single task* server type was capable of rendering only one single set of parameters at a time, the new *multiple tasks* server type is capable of rendering multiple sets of parameters concurrently.
-Thus, one single *multiple tasks* server instance can replace multiple *single task* server instances.
-**This Graphical user interface only supports the *multiple tasks* server type.**
-Latest GUI supporting *single task* server type is still available in GitHub's [*legacy*](https://github.com/JFritzle/TMS-to-Tiles/tree/legacy) branch.

 An amount of tile servers allow downloading tiles via TMS protocol.
 A non-exhaustive list can be found at https://wiki.openstreetmap.org/wiki/Tile_servers.

 ### Graphical user interface